Loppansson/malgrandaj-eroj/README.md

 1. These rules are established with the following intent: To make developing the game promote as much subjective well-being as posible.
 2. Subjective well-being is difined as low negative affect, high positive affect, and high over-all life satisfaction.
 3. These rules, with the exeption of 1, 2, and 3, may change, if by doing so, they will better achomplish the goal laid out by rule 1.
-4. Always act to promote an environment that promotes subjective well-being; Be respectful, listen to one another, and have fun!
+4. Always act to promote an environment that promotes subjective well-being; Be respectful, listen to one another, and bring cozy vibes!
 5. The game is constructed in Godot 4.0.
 6. The game should:
 	1. be in First-person,